Tartilas/Magento-hideprice/README.md

-# hideprice
+# Magento Hideprice

-Magento extension that hides prices from non logged in users
+Magento Hideprice is an extension that hides product prices from non logged in users.